-In April 2021, the ACLU of Massachusetts, together with the ACLU, the Committee for Public Counsel Services (CPCS), and law firm Goulston & Storrs, filed a lawsuit calling for an investigation into Springfield police violence and misconduct, as well as the Hampden County District Attorney’s Office’s (HCDAO) failures to investigate and disclose that misconduct.
+In April 2021, the ACLU of Massachusetts, together with the ACLU, the Committee for Public Counsel Services (CPCS), and law firm Goulston & Storrs, filed a lawsuit asking the Supreme Judicial Court to call for an investigation into Springfield police violence and misconduct, and to ensure that the Hampden County District Attorney’s Office’s (HCDAO) properly discloses that misconduct as exculpatory evidence in criminal cases.

 The lawsuit was filed on behalf of people and groups affected by these failures: two individuals who have been prosecuted in Hampden County, two criminal defense lawyers who practice in Hampden County, CPCS itself, and the bar advocate organization Hampden County Lawyers for Justice.

 Criminal indictments, community complaints, media reports, and lawsuits revealed widespread misconduct in the Springfield Police Department (SPD).
 In the Trump administration’s only investigation against a police department, the United States Department of Justice (DOJ) released a July 2020 report detailing six years of egregious, excessive force and false reporting by the SPD.
 The report shows that no entity—including the HCDAO—fulfilled their obligation to properly investigate officers accused of misconduct, or to inform defendants about misconduct by officers who could testify against them.